kubernetes/website/content/en/docs/concepts/scheduling-eviction/topology-spread-constraints.md

     class zoneA,zoneB cluster;
 {{< /mermaid >}}

-You can use 2 TopologySpreadConstraints to control the Pods spreading on both zone and node:
+You can combine two topology spread constraints to control the spread of Pods both by node and by zone:

 {{< codenew file="pods/topology-spread-constraints/two-constraints.yaml" >}}

-In this case, to match the first constraint, the incoming Pod can only be placed into "zoneB"; while in terms of the second constraint, the incoming Pod can only be placed onto "node4".
-Then the results of 2 constraints are ANDed, so the only viable option is to place on "node4".
+In this case, to match the first constraint, the incoming Pod can only be placed onto nodes in zone `B`; while in terms of the second constraint, the incoming Pod can only be scheduled to the node `node4`.
+The scheduler only considers options that satisfy all defined constraints, so the only valid placement is onto node `node4`.

+### Example: conflicting topology spread constraints {#example-conflicting-topologyspreadconstraints}

 Multiple constraints can lead to conflicts.
 Suppose you have a 3-node cluster across 2 zones: